ucloud/netanalysis-sdk-ios/README.md

 For more detailed introduction of each interface, please refer to the declaration of each interface in `SDK` or `SDK development documentation`.

-### Respect User Privacy

-When registering `SDK`, there is an `optField` parameter.
-If you don't need to report the field, you can pass `nil` directly; if you need to report a field to better troubleshoot the network problem, then you can directly pass the report field.

-We regard user privacy as a top priority, so please do not upload information with user privacy, including but not limited to: user name, mobile phone number, ID number and other user personal information as well as device 'device id', etc. Device unique id information.
-In addition to this, the report field has a content verification rule (1.
-The maximum length is 100; 2.
-The half-width comma and the equal sign cannot be included).

-We will check the fields you report from time to time.
-If you do not follow the rules to report user privacy data, we will immediately stop your network data analysis service and delete the user privacy data you reported.